paulfryer/continuous-training/README.md

 Steps to use this project:

-1) Download the [base-resources.json](https://raw.githubusercontent.com/paulfryer/continuous-training/master/base-resources.json) cloud formation template.
+1) Download and install the [base-resources.json](https://raw.githubusercontent.com/paulfryer/continuous-training/master/base-resources.json) cloud formation template.
 This will build out the base resources for the project, which consist of:
   a.
 Kinesis Firehoses for entities extracted and items.
   b.
 Glue crawlers for items, entities, and index data.
   c.
 Roles for Sagemaker.
   d.
 S3 bucket.

-This project uses Diffbot for text extraction from HTML, so you'll need to get a Diffbot Token.
+This project uses [Diffbot](https://www.diffbot.com/get-started/) for text extraction from HTML, so you'll need to get a Diffbot Token.
-This project uses Alpha Vantage for stock prices, so you'll need to get a API Key from them too.
+This project uses [Alpha Vantage](https://www.alphavantage.co/support/#api-key) for stock prices, so you'll need to get a API Key from them too.

-2) After you have launched the base template you can launch the DotStep starter cloud formation template, but replace all instances of "dotnet-starter" with "continuous-training" in the cloud formation parameters.
+2) After you have launched the base template you can launch the [DotStep starter](https://github.com/paulfryer/dotstep#install-the-starter-project) cloud formation template, but replace all instances of "dotnet-starter" with "continuous-training" in the cloud formation parameters.

 This will import the source code into your own private git repository in CodeCommit.
 A CI/CD pipeline will be built to automatically deploy your code every time you check in.
 Let the CodePipeline complete and deploy your step functions via a new cloud formation template called "{stackname}-deplolyment".